 Applicants should refer to Section 2.1 of the CGR for further details.

-To be eligible for a master’s scholarship, the applicant must be citizens of countries other than Canada who seek to pursue their doctoral training in Québec.
+To be eligible for this postdoctoral scholarship, applicants must be citizens of countries other than Canada who seek to pursue their postdoctoral training in Québec.

 These requirements shall remain in effect for the tenure of the award.

-- The applicant’s research director must not have supervised the doctoral project or be affiliated with the university at which the doctorate was completed.
+- The applicant’s research supervisor and cosupervisor must not have supervised the doctoral project or be affiliated with the university at which the doctorate was completed.

 4.4 Training location